top of page

 • Challenging students to take personal and social responsibility, and to respect their own and others’ values.

-• Assessing student’s skills and knowledge in a developmentally appropriate way without reliance on test scores.
+• Assessing students' skills and knowledge in a developmentally appropriate way without reliance on test scores.

-• Developing students who are confident with leadership skills.
+• Developing students who are confident leaders.

-• Child-centered learning that honors small class sizes and low student teacher ratios.
+• Child-centered learning that honors small class sizes and low student-teacher ratios.

 • Encouraging children to investigate, explore, question, and discuss.